-Sterling Bank and Trust is a brick-and-mortar bank, with 28 total bank locations in California, Michigan and New York.
+Sterling Bank and Trust is a brick-and-mortar bank, with 28 total branches in California, Michigan and New York.
 With mobile and web apps, Sterling Bank and Trust makes account access straightforward, even on the go.
-Sterling Bank and Trust receives inferior reviews from users for its online presence.
-The Sterling Bank and Trust mobile app scored a 3.0 out of 5 (out of 9 ratings on Apple and Android) compared to the national average of 3.8.
-Sterling Bank and Trust's mobile app allows you to control your bank accounts by checking current statements, transferring funds as well as accessing support representatives.
-Sterling Bank and Trust gets a superb consumer satisfaction score due to comparatively few complaints filed with the Consumer Financial Protection Bureau (CFPB), a government-backed consumer protection agency.
+Sterling Bank and Trust's online and mobile banking platforms get mediocre marks from customers.
+Out of 9 ratings on both iOS and Android platforms, the Sterling Bank and Trust mobile app is scored at 3.0 out of 5 (compared to the national average of 3.8).
+Sterling Bank and Trust's mobile app lets you manage your finances by reviewing account balances, transferring money as well as accessing customer service.
+Sterling Bank and Trust gets an outstanding consumer satisfaction rating due to comparatively few complaints registered with the Consumer Financial Protection Bureau (CFPB), a government-sponsored consumer protection agency.

-Sterling Bank and Trust is currently a large bank owning $3 billion in assets and $2 billion in deposits.
-Its Texas Ratio is 0.27%, denoting that Sterling Bank and Trust is in superb financial well-being and far from failure.
+Sterling Bank and Trust is currently a large bank with assets totaling $3 billion as well as deposits totaling $2 billion.
+Sterling Bank and Trust's Texas Ratio is 0.27%, denoting that Sterling Bank and Trust is in superb financial health and far from failure.
 Additionally, Sterling Bank and Trust is FDIC-insured, meaning that your money is insured up to $250,000, even in the event of bank failure.

 Texas Ratio Analysis

 The Texas Ratio, a measure of a "bad assets" against available capital, can provide an early warning sign of bank failure.
 A low ratio indicates smaller chance of failure; a higher ratio suggests greater risk.Back to Overview

 Compare Sterling Bank and Trust to Other Competitive Offers